Competition between shared autonomous vehicles and public transit: A case study in Singapore: Agent behaviors

-We assume the routing behaviors of all \textsc{av}s to be identical, following the shortest path without considering the traffic.
-A\textsc{v}s are assumed to fully comply with the central controller and never reject the service requests from customers.
-Each \textsc{av} allows a maximum of four passengers to share the ride.
-A\textsc{v}'s initial supply is approximated using Singapore Taxi data.
-Since there is no first-mile demand during the MRT close hours, we adjusted the initial \textsc{av} supply to zero during that time period.
-New \textsc{av}s are generated from several car clubs (see Figure \ref{fig_study_area}).
-When an \textsc{av} is called to stop the service by the control center, it will return to the nearest car club and be removed from the simulation.
-A\textsc{v}s will stay idle without moving when there is no request.
+We assume that the routing behaviors of all AVs are identical and all AVs follow the shortest path.
+As AVs and buses in the first-mile market only account for a small proportion of traffic flows on roads, we consider road congestion as an exogenous factor.
+The speed of AVs on a specific road is time-dependent and is calculated from Google Map API.
+AVs are assumed to fully comply with the central controller and never reject the service requests from customers.
+Each AV allows a maximum of four passengers to share the ride.
+AV's initial supply is approximated using Singapore Taxi data.
+Since there is no first-mile demand during the MRT close hours, we adjusted the initial AV supply to zero during that time period.
+New AVs are generated from several car clubs (Figure \ref{fig_study_area}).
+When an AV is called to stop the service by the control center, it will return to the nearest car club and be removed from the simulation.
+AVs will stay idle without moving when there is no request.

-The operation cost of \textsc{am}o\textsc{d} agent consists of two parts: fixed cost and variable cost, both are calculated per hour, the temporal resolution in this paper, for \textsc{av}.
-The fixed cost is the cost of operating one \textsc{av} during this hour, such as depreciation cost and parking cost.
+The operating cost of the AMoD agent includes fixed cost and variable cost, both are calculated per hour, which is the temporal resolution used in this study, for AV.
+The fixed cost is the cost of operating one AV during this hour, such as depreciation cost and parking cost.
 We use the lowest car renting fare in Singapore (4 SGD/hour$\cdot$veh) to approximate the fixed cost.
-The variable cost is calculated based on vehicle travel distance and gasoline fare.
+The variable cost is calculated based on the vehicle travel distance and gasoline fare.
 It is set as 0.12 SGD/km in this study.